kiannn/CloudStorage/README.md

 3. **Frontend Interactivity:**
    - Built with **Thymeleaf** for integration with backend data.
    - Enhanced with **JavaScript** to provide real-time feedback and interactivity.
-4. **File Storage and Management:**
-   - Files are stored and linked to the user account.
+4. **Data Access & Performance Design:**
+   - Designed MyBatis data-fetching strategies to minimize payload size (avoid loading large binary **fileData**) and optimize performance.
+   - Applied DTOs to separate concerns:
+     - FileMetadata for listing file information without loading binary data.
+     - FileDownload for retrieving file content only when users request a download.
-   - Duplicate file names are rejected during the upload process for data consistency.
+     - UserCredentials for authentication-specific data access.
-   - File size greater than 10 MB are rejected for upload.
+   - Avoided eager loading of BLOB data by using purpose-specific SQL queries for list views and download actions.
+   - Enforced user-level access control by including userid constraints in all file retrieval queries.
 5. **Validation:**
     - Passwords must meet security patterns (minimum 8 characters, no spaces) during signup.
     - Real-time feedback for errors such as invalid inputs or duplicate uploads.
+##  Configuration & Deployment
+- Sensitive configuration values (such as database credentials) are externalized using environment variables.
+- This allows secure configuration across deployed environments without exposing secrets in source code.

  ## Contact
  - Email: kpourd@gmail.com
  - GitHub Profile: https://github.com/kiannn/CloudStorage